Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Discussion and Conclusion

 Several limitations must be acknowledged due to the scale and complexity of our analysis.
+As our simulations were based on the Fine--Gray model, the design may be relatively favorable to PR and CB approaches.
+While the Fine--Gray model represents a widely used and practically relevant setting, it also implies that the comparison is not fully neutral across modeling paradigms: methods that directly target the subdistribution hazard (e.g., PR and CB) are structurally aligned with the data-generating mechanism, whereas methods based on alternative formulations (e.g., RF and DH) may be comparatively disadvantaged, even if they are capable of capturing more general nonlinear or nonproportional effects.
+Consequently, observed performance differences should be interpreted as reflecting both methodological properties and the degree of alignment with the underlying data-generating framework.
+Alternative data-generating mechanisms (e.g., cause-specific hazards, nonproportional effects, or more complex dependent censoring structures) may lead to different performance patterns, and the extent to which different methods maintain their relative performance under such departures remains an important open question.
 The performance of methods is influenced by hyperparameter tuning, and default settings may not fully optimize each approach.
-Deep Learning (DH) methods, in particular, are highly sensitive to network architecture, which was not exhaustively explored in this study.
+Deep learning methods, in particular, are highly sensitive to network architecture, which was not exhaustively explored in this study.
+Thus, while our findings suggest poor calibration for DH under the implemented settings, results may vary under alternative architectures or more extensive tuning.
 While we evaluated independent, exchangeable, and AR(1) correlation structures, real-world data may exhibit more intricate dependency patterns that were not fully captured \citep{becker_et_al_2023}.
-In the melanoma application, we did not assess clinical utility metrics (e.g., decision curve analysis), which could provide further insight into real-world applicability \citep{marchetti_et_al_2021}.
+As an illustrative use-case, in the melanoma application, we did not assess clinical utility metrics (e.g., decision curve analysis) or perform resampling-based or external validation, which would provide further insight into real-world applicability \citep{marchetti_et_al_2021}.
 Additionally, our study assumes complete case analysis or simple imputation, whereas real-world competing risk datasets often contain missing covariates, which can significantly impact model performance \citep{carroll_et_al_2020}.
 Finally, our comparison focused on non-Bayesian methods, leaving Bayesian approaches for future investigation \citep{monterrubio_et_al_2024}.